PvtSeaCow/Bartender-DiscordPythonCog/README.md

 ### Sources
-All VA-11 Hall-A Information is from [Wikia](http://va11halla.wikia.com/wiki/VA-11_HALL-A_Wikia) The Idea came from a friend of mine, from Discord, working on his own version on his own bot.
+All VA-11 Hall-A Information is from [Wikia](http://va11halla.wikia.com/wiki/VA-11_HALL-A_Wikia) The Idea came from a friend of mine on Discord who is working on his own version on his own bot.

 ### Thanks
 Of course, Thanks [Era The Monologuer (09eragera09)](https://github.com/09eragera09) for the Idea.